Last Updated on August 23, 2021 by Grow with Bovees

 Adding rich, dark compost to your soil is one way to alter any soil’s response to the extremes of temperature, and to protect your plants or germinating seeds.

-If the soil temperature exceeds 85 °F (29.44 °C), for example, root growth ceases until the temperature drops.
+If the soil temperature exceeds 85 °F (29.44 °C), for example, the growth of healthy root systems ceases until the temperature drops.

 Used as a mulch in the heat of summer, compost insulates the soil against the sun and allows soil temperatures to stay 6° to 15 °F cooler, enabling plants to continue to grow and produce.